IamM47Z/HookSpot/README.md

 # HookSpot

-This is a simple AD Blocker for Spotify with low maintenance required.
+This is a simple Spotify CEF Patcher with low maintenance required.
 Currently, it only supports ARM64 Mach-O binaries.

 #### TODO: